BioSTEAMDevelopmentGroup/biosteam/README.rst

 -----------------

-BioSTEAM is a fast and flexible package for the design, simulation, techno-economic analysis, and life cycle assessment of biorefineries under uncertainty [1]_.
+BioSTEAM is a fast and flexible package for the design, simulation, techno-economic analysis, and life cycle assessment of chemical processes under uncertainty [1]_.
 BioSTEAM is built to streamline and automate early-stage technology evaluations and to enable rigorous sensitivity and uncertainty analyses.
+BioSTEAM has been used to model a range of fermentation-based bioproduct pathways going from conventional/cellulosic crops, municipal solid waste, and flue gas all the way to diols, organic acids, oleochemicals, and biofuels.
 Complete biorefinery configurations are available at the `Bioindustrial-Park
 <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park>`_ GitHub repository,
 BioSTEAM's premier repository for biorefinery models and results.
+Newer applications for BioSTEAM include thermochemical upcycling of waste plastics through pyrolysis and solvent-based dissolution and precipitation.

 The long-term growth and maintenance of BioSTEAM is supported through both community-led development and the research institutions invested in BioSTEAM, including the `Center for Advanced Bioenergy and Bioproducts Innovations (CABBI) <https://cabbi.bio/>`_.
 Through its open-source and community-lead platform, BioSTEAM aims to foster